coinop-logan/zap-trails/first-writeup.md

 * Simplifies and empowers content curation in an elegant way that aligns with the principles of decentalized social networks
 * Neuters spam
 * Puts zaps center-stage, encouraging a massive uptake in zapping as a regular use of content consumption
-* Can be adopted by any client fairly easily (the concept is not complex, and Nostr already provides the needed framework, backbone, content, and community)
 * Allows content creators to make money with mindblowing effectiveness and rapidity

 So what's next?